Here's what this article covers:

 We love bikes!
 In addition to public transport and rideshare, Transit displays bikeshare options in dozens of cities worldwide.

 Bikeshare networks allow you to rent a bicycle at one station and return it to another location - a speedy, fun way to get from A to B.

 Pin icons on the map indicate the locations of nearby bikeshare docks.
 The fullness of each pin represents the number of bikes at the station, and you can tap each pin to see how exactly many bikes and docks are available.

 A bikeshare listing in the Nearby List also indicates nearby bikeshare docks.
 Swipe left/right on the listing to cycle through different locations.

-In select cities, not only can you locate bikeshare stations on the map and see how many bikes are available, but you can also skip the line at the kiosk to buy passes and unlock your bike directly using our app.
+In select cities, not only can you locate bikeshare stations on the map and see how many bikes are available, but you can skip the line at the kiosk to buy passes and unlock your bike directly using Transit.

 How to Buy a Bikeshare Pass: